The Underrated Superhero

 Boundaries, Mental Health, and the Long Game

-May is Mental Health Awareness Month, Asian American and Pacific Islander Heritage Month, and National Prevention Week (May 10–16).
-Mother's Day falls on May 10th.
-This month: sustainable boundaries, co-occurring disorders, cultural humility in practice, and proactive check-ins before a high-risk holiday.
+May is Mental Health Awareness Month, Asian American and Pacific Islander Heritage Month, Maternal Mental Health Awareness Month, National Foster Care Month, and National Prevention Week (May 10–16).
+World Maternal Mental Health Day falls on May 6, Mother's Day on May 10, and Memorial Day on May 25.
+This month: sustainable boundaries, co-occurring disorders, perinatal mental health and the SUD intersection, cultural humility in practice, foster care realities, and proactive check-ins around emotionally complicated holidays.

 💡 May Tip